 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. Mgr.
-Jaroslav Hofierka, PhD., prof. PaedDr.
+Margita Mesárošová, CSc., prof. PhDr.
+Oľga Orosová, CSc., prof. PaedDr.

-University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ Course name: Continuous Teaching Practice II MPPd/15 Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: Per study period: 6t Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: 4.
+University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: Course name: Continuous Teaching Practice II KPPaPZ/MPPd/15 Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: Per study period: 6t Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: 4.
 Course level: II.
-Prerequisities: KAaA/MPPc/15 Conditions for course completion: 1.
+Prerequisities: KPPaPZ/MPPc/15 Conditions for course completion: 1.
 Compulsory participation in the introductory organizational and information seminar.
 2. Compulsory participation in observations and analysis classes in the training school.
-3. Completion of 8 hours of observation and analysis of classes with a supervising teacher.
-4. Completion of 30 separate outputs and analysis classes under the guidance of a supervising teacher.
-5. Submission of documentation on Continuous practice II.
-(Schedule of observation classes and observations of the student teacher, 8 observation records, 30 lesson plans, reports on observations and teaching of the student teacher during Continuous practice II, report on Continuous practice II, Evaluation of the work of the student teacher during Continuous practice II).
-Learning outcomes: The student will be able to: plan and implement the teaching process in a continuous sequence of lessons and other forms of teaching; implement pedagogical theory into the educational process of the English language teaching; apply didactic skills acquired during the previous pedagogical practices directly in the educational environment; evaluate his/her own design of the lesson and the level of his/her own professional competencies (areas: the student, the educational process, professional development) in the context of pedagogical theory and evaluation of the practicing teacher.
-Brief outline of the course: Observation and analysis of the English language lessons and individual teaching of the student teacher during the lesson under the guidance of a supervising teacher.
-Written preparations and implementation of teaching practice in classes, active participation in extracurricular and afterschool-activities.
-Analysis of the course of the Continuous practice II from a didactic point of view.
-Recommended literature: The actual textbooks used and accepted by the educational institution.
-Course language: English
+3. Completion of 8 hours of observations and analysis hours with a practicing teacher.
+4. Completion of 30 separate outputs and analysis hours under the guidance of a practicing teacher.
+5. Submission of documentation on Output continuous practice I. (Schedule of hours of observations and outputs of the trainee, Observation records, Written preparations for lessons, Report of observations and outputs of the trainee on Output continuous practice II, Report on Output continuous practice II, Evaluation of Output continuous practice of the trainee).
+Learning outcomes: The student can: Plan and implement the teaching process in a continuous sequence of lessons and other forms of teaching.
+Implement pedagogical and professional teaching theory into the educational process of a specific subject.
+Apply didactic skills acquired during previous pedagogical practices directly in the educational environment.
+Evaluate one's own design of the lesson and the level of one's own professional competencies (areas: pupil, educational process, professional development) in the context of pedagogical theory and evaluation of the practicing teacher.
+Brief outline of the course: Course contents: Observation and analysis of the lesson of the subject of psychology and individual pedagogical outputs of the trainee in the lesson under the guidance of a practicing teacher.
+Written preparation and implementation of internship teaching in classes, active participation in extracurricular and extracurricular activities.
+Analysis of the course of the Output continuous practice II. from a didactic point of view.
+Recommended literature: Current textbooks of psychology for primary and secondary schools in the Slovak Republic Course language: